On this page

 4. Opt for ethical garment construction

-- When garments are constructed, waste is usually a by-product, so think about how you can reuse or recycle the waste and offcuts.
-During the production process, use textile workers that work under ethical conditions.
+- During the production process, use textile workers that work under ethical conditions.

 - Garment labels communicating information on garment use, care and recycling can help consumers to avoid discarding it prematurely and minimise environmental impact during washing.